-Once again Bethany UCC and Pilgrim Lutheran Church and School are coming together to support a refugee family.
-We have the opportunity to be co-sponsors of a family arriving to the States in just a few short week.
-To become official co-sponsors, we now need to raise $8,000, which RefugeeOne will use to subsidize their rent and provide other needed services for the family’s first six months.
-Once they arrive, we’ll have details on hands-on ways to get involved, but for now, you can support the project by giving here and sharing the link with friends who want to take action too.
+We are teaming up again with Pilgrim Lutheran Church to welcome a refugee family to Chicago!
+Through Refugee One, we are sponsoring a Rohingyan family.
+As co-sponsors the congregations need to raise $8,000, which RefugeeOne will use to subsidize rent and provide other needed services for the family’s first six months.
+There will be many hands-on ways to get involved, but for now, you can support the project by giving here and sharing the link with friends who want to take action too.